-The Utz group uses surface science techniques and supersonic molecular beams to investigate the molecular mechanics of heterogeneous catalysis in model systems.
-Of particular interest to the group is the steam reforming of methane.
-This process accounts for most of the world’s hydrogen production which is used in several other commercial processes.
-However, methane steam reforming is a slow and harsh process.
-The rate-limiting step is the dissociation of CH4 to CH3 and H adsorbed on nickel.
-Industrial conditions exceeding 1000 K and 15 bar still provide low efficiency for product evolution.
-Replicating this high energy environment at controlled lab conditions helps us to understand minute details of this catalytic reaction.
-We systematically vary the rotational, vibrational, and translational energy of the gas and surface and measure reaction probability as a function of the system’s energy.
-This tunability allows us to directly test mechanistic hypotheses which will reveal new insights to current models and improve catalytic design.
+The Utz group uses surface science techniques paired with supersonic molecular beams and IR laser pumping to investigate the molecular mechanics of gas-surface interactions in model systems.
+Methane steam reforming, for example, is a process that the world relies heavily upon, but the microscopic details of its rate-limiting step have yet to be elucidated.
+Therefore, replicating this high energy environment at controlled lab conditions helps us to understand the minute details of this reaction as well as others.
+We systematically vary the rotational, vibrational, and translational energy of the gas and surface in question and measure reaction probability as a function of the system’s energy.
+This tunability allows us to directly test mechanistic hypotheses which reveal new insights to current models and provide improvements to catalytic design.

-We have recently implemented a Reflection Absorption Infrared Spectroscopy (RAIRS) system that allows for real-time studies of gaseous interactions on metal surfaces.
-We will explore preliminary data on state-resolved methane reactions on a class of reactive, isolated bi-metallic alloys known as single atom alloys to investigate further their function as a new generation of catalysts.
+We have also recently implemented a reflection-absorption infrared spectrometry (RAIRS) system that allows for real-time studies of gaseous interactions on metal surfaces.
+We are exploring preliminary data of state-resolved methane reactions on single atom alloys—a new class of heterogeneous catalysts, to investigate further their function as a new generation of catalysts.

 FEB 2021 | We just launched our new website.
 Hooray!